MelissaData/PhoneObject-Python3-Linux/README.md

 This project is compatible with Python3

-#### Install the Python3
+#### Install Python3
 Before starting, make sure that Python3 has been correctly installed on your machine and your environment paths are configured.

 You can download Python here:
 https://www.python.org/downloads/

-To set up your Path correctly to use the python3 command, execute the following steps:
-1) Run Powershell as an administrator
-2) Execute the command:
-`New-Item -ItemType SymbolicLink -Path "Link" -Target "Target"`

-    where "Target" is the path to py.exe (by default this should be "C:\Windows\py.exe")\
-    and "Link" is the path to py.exe, but "py.exe" is replaced with "python3.exe"\
-    For Example:\
-    `New-Item -ItemType SymbolicLink -Path "C:\Windows\python3.exe" -Target "C:\Windows\py.exe"`

-If you are unsure, you can check by opening a command prompt window and typing the following:
+You can check that your environment is set up correctly by opening a command prompt window and typing the following:
 `python3 --version`

 ![alt text](/screenshots/python_version.PNG)